UXARRAY/uxarray/docs/contributing.rst

     expected outputs, which could be used by multiple test methods throughout the test script, are defined either under a base test class or in the very beginning of the test script for being used by multiple unit test cases.

-  - Reference results (i.e. expected output or ground truth for not all but the most cases) need not to be magic values (i.e. they need to be justified and/or documented).

   - Any group of testing functions dedicated to testing a particular phenomenon (e.g. a specific edge case, data structure, etc.) is